Generic Name: rifapentine

 Rifapentine and 25-desacetyl rifapentine are 97.7% and 93.2% plasma protein bound, respectively.
 Rifapentine and related compounds excreted in urine account for only 17% of the administered dose, therefore, neither hemodialysis nor forced diuresis is expected to enhance the systemic elimination of unchanged rifapentine from the body of a patient with Priftin overdose.

 Priftin (rifapentine) for oral administration contains 150 mg of the active ingredient rifapentine per tablet.

 The 150 mg tablets also contain, as inactive ingredients: calcium stearate, disodium EDTA, FD&C Blue No. 2 aluminum lake, hydroxypropyl cellulose, hypromellose USP, microcrystalline cellulose, polyethylene glycol, pregelatinized starch, propylene glycol, sodium ascorbate, sodium lauryl sulfate, sodium starch glycolate, synthetic red iron oxide, and titanium dioxide.

-Rifapentine is a rifamycin derivative antibiotic and has a similar profile of microbiological activity to rifampin (rifampicin).
+Rifapentine is a rifamycin derivative antimicrobial and has a similar profile of microbiological activity to rifampicin.
 The molecular weight is 877.04.

 The molecular formula is C47H64N4O12.